diek/jitbit_sql_challenge/README.md

 	- The name of the database is your choice, the file extension, db or sqlite are two possible conventions, again your choice.

-- Run the following commands, the first runs the script, the second to displays the tables confirming the structure
+- Run the following commands in Terminal, the first runs the script, the second opens the SQLite3 and the database, and the third displays the tables confirming the structure:

 		- $ sqlite3 Jitbit_sql_questions.db < create_db.sql
         - $ sqlite3 Jitbit_sql_questions.db